 5. All State and Federal rules must be observed.
 It is up the anglers to determine what license or licenses may be needed.

-6. Teams are limited to a minimum and maximum of 2 persons.
+6. Teams are limited to a maximum of 3 persons.

 7. All children 16 and under MUST be accompanied by an adult.

 8. Life vests are encouraged to be worn at take-off and while underway at all times.

 9. Fish may only be caught by Rod and Reel method only.